 It’s predicted that this faster payment commitment will help the economy as a whole with trade between businesses in Australia valued at around $520 billion annually.

 Although this commitment is a step in the right direction, SMEs are yet to see the promised benefits from the initiative and are waiting to see the proof in the proverbial cash pudding.

-Skippr Invoice Finance provides businesses with a flexible line of credit that unlocks cash from unpaid invoices.
+Skippr provides businesses with invoice finance and debtor finance using flexible line of credit that unlocks cash from unpaid invoices.
 If your business cash flow is suffocating from slow-paying customers, our invoice financing options can help you to breathe again.
 Please contact us for help.